-Our learning support department is well staffed and well resourced, delivering a range of additional provision based on assessment of the needs of individual students.
+Our SEND Department, Phoenix Department, is well staffed and well resourced, delivering a range of additional provision based on assessment of the needs of individual pupils.

 The department provides:

-- Expertise in assessing students to make sure that the need for provision is based on good evidence
+- Expertise in assessing pupils to make sure that the need for provision is based on good evidence.

 - Programmes of intervention and support that have evidence of being effective.

 - A team of staff who work across the school to support children's learning and to support the identification of children's needs.

-- Advice, strategies and training to subject areas and teachers in supporting children with SEN in the classroom
+- Advice, strategies, and training to subject areas and teachers in supporting children with SEND in the classroom.

 The support we offer

-We provide individual programmes of support for pupils to help them overcome a number of issues, such as literacy difficulties, including dyslexia; working memory; emotional and social difficulties (including behavioural difficulties); communication and interaction difficulties; and numeracy difficulties.
+We provide individual programmes of support for pupils to help them overcome a number of issues, such as literacy difficulties, including dyslexia; numeracy difficulties; working memory; emotional and social difficulties; and communication and interaction difficulties.

-We also offer support within subject teaching, with particularly focus on English, mathematics and science.
+We also offer support within subject teaching, with particular focus on core subjects.